Review: Some Danger Involved by Will Thomas

 We first meet our protagonists in a tried-and-true manner that does an excellent job of hinting at the mysteries and the reveals yet to come.

-Cyrus Barker is a ‘private enquiry agent’ (read as private detective), in search of a new assistant, while down-so-low-bottom-looks-like-up Thomas Llewelyn, formerly of both Oxford University and Oxford Castle & Prison, has nothing left either to life for or to live on.
+Cyrus Barker is a ‘private enquiry agent’ (read as private detective), in search of a new assistant, while down-so-low-bottom-looks-like-up Thomas Llewelyn, formerly of both Oxford University and Oxford Castle & Prison, has nothing left either to live for or to live on.
 He sees Barker’s advertisement as a decision point.
 Either he’ll get the job or he’ll throw himself in the Thames.

 Of course, he gets the job – otherwise we wouldn’t have this marvelous book to read, let alone the series that follows.